anirxddh/CafeMysa/README.md

 ### Small Journal for Myself:

-This project was what I call, my first proper full fledged commercial as well as frontend coding experience, hours of de-bugging, asking AIs where am I doing wrong, frustrating 2 AM issues when it was just another missing bracket XD etc. This was completely traditionally coded, I decided to end up doing it manually since it was just frontend, took me weeks to finish it but finally it's done.
+This project was what I call, my first proper full fledged commercial as well as frontend coding experience; Hours of de-bugging, asking AIs where am I doing wrong, frustrating 2 AM issues when it was just another missing bracket XD etc. This was completely traditionally coded, I decided to end up doing it manually since it was just frontend, took me weeks to finish it but finally it's done.

-This project taught me a lot about the Mobile Responsiveness & Javascript.
+This project taught me a lot about the Mobile Responsiveness & Javascript, Mobile First websites then to Desktop Design was a new key learning.
 Some places when I felt I should give up and shift to vibecoding the entire thing, I felt like it would be much faster but I won't be able to learn what am I trying to in the first place.

 Well, I guess this was all for what I wanted to say after finishing this project.